tpcarlson/synth-diy/oak/FIRMWARE.md

 ##### Oak Firmware

+###### Initial install

+- Power off Oak (Turn off power to the rack if it is on)

-With Oak powered by your rack, plug the USB-C cable in to the port on the rear of the module.
-Oak should show up as a new removable drive, but if it does not try pressing and holding the button on the back of the module while plugging in the USB cable.
-Copy the UF2 firmware file to the drive and wait for the module to restart.
+- Plug the USB-C cable in to the port on the rear of the module

+- Power on Oak (Turn on power to the rack)

+- Oak should show up as a new removable drive, but if it does not please follow the "Updating Oak" instructions below instead

+- Copy the UF2 firmware file to the drive and wait for the module to restart

+###### Updating Oak from a previous firmware

+- Power off Oak (Turn off power to the rack if it is on)

+- Using a 2 pin, 2.54mm jumper or cable, short the two pins next to the button on the rear of Oak

+- Plug the USB-C cable in to the port on the rear of the module

+- Power on Oak (Turn on power to the rack)

+- Oak will show up as a new removable drive

+- Remove the jumper

+- Copy the UF2 firmware file to the drive and wait for the module to restart

+###### Checking the firmware is installed

 To verify that the firmware is installed, press one of the four LED buttons and verify the button lights up.